-Sandplay therapy is a nonverbal, therapeutic intervention that makes use of a sandbox, toy figures, and sometimes water, to create scenes of miniature worlds that reflect a person’s inner thoughts, struggles, and concerns.
-This form of play therapy is practiced along with talk therapy, using the sandbox and figures as communication tools.
+Sandplay is a nonverbal, psychological tool for intervention that makes use of a sandbox, toy figures, and sometimes water, to create scenes of miniature worlds that reflect a person’s inner thoughts, struggles, and concerns.
+This form of play is practiced along with talk sessions, using the sandbox and figures as communication tools.

-It is a powerful therapeutic method that facilitates the psyche’s natural capacity for healing.
+It is a powerful method that facilitates the psyche’s natural capacity for healing.
 In a free and protected space provided by the psychologist, a client creates a concrete manifestation of his or her imaginal world using sand, water, and miniature objects.
-Sandplay therapy is often used with clients who have suffered some form of trauma, neglect, or abuse.
+Sandplay is often used with clients who have suffered some form of trauma, neglect, or abuse.

-The Sandplay therapy offered in my practice is based on traditional method of Dora M. Kalff, based on the theories of C.G.
+The Sandplay offered in my practice is based on traditional method of Dora M. Kalff, based on the theories of C.G.
 Jung.